|

 anything not available in the original streaming of the series, DVD sales

-Translation: the imaginative curation of Beatles music and film seems to
+Translation: the imaginative presentation of Beatles music and film was

-term) of interest only to aging appreciators.
+term) allegedly of interest only to original fans.
 Further translation: dumbed

 down for a mainstream buck.
 Yes, this is how commercial and corporate

 and/or restored “new” Beatles music?
+Yes, new.
 The answer should be obvious.
 Yet

-Apple, one supposes, must be of the opinion that any “new” material---such
+Apple, one supposes, might be of the opinion that any “new” material---such

-as an AI-realized Beatles version of “All Things Must Pass”---is of such
+as a MAL-realized Beatles version of “All Things Must Pass”---is of such

 potential publicity and monetary value in the future, that it should not be